Notes on the Geography of Oklahoma: A Cross Timbers Threnody

-The Crosstimbers were a formidable barrier to early travellers crossing Oklahoma and Texas, but they've been more than adequately punished by a century of farmers.
+The Cross Timbers were a formidable barrier to early travelers crossing Oklahoma and Texas, but they've been more than adequately punished by a century of farmers.

-The Canadian River in Pottawatomie County.
-The river, which starts in New Mexico and crosses the High Plains before descending to the red rolling plains of central Oklahoma, has always been in the earth-moving business, but its silt burden jumped when farmers went to work on this land after the Land Run of 1889.
+This is the Canadian River in Pottawatomie County.
+The river starts in New Mexico and crosses the High Plains before descending to the red rolling plains of central Oklahoma.
+It's always been in the earth-moving business, but its silt burden jumped when farmers went to work on this land after the Land Run of 1889.
 The forest stretching back on either side of the river here is secondary.
-Farmers cleared the original forest, put this land to cotton and corn for a couple of generations, as their soil eroded.
+Farmers cleared the original forest, put this land to cotton and corn for a couple of generations, then quit after most of the soil eroded.

-You don't have to go to Kenya or China for photos straight out of a soil conservationist's nightmares.
+You don't have to go to Kenya or China for photos straight out of a soil conservationist's handbook of Things Gone Wrong.
 The silt's derived from a handsome Permian sandstone, laid down in a shallow sea receiving sediments from the east.
-Anyone for a swim?
-Bet not, despite the summer heat.

 You thought those captions a few pictures ago were exaggerated--the ones about soil going away?
 Well, take a gander at these gullies.
 There's lots more like 'em.

 An intersection of two country roads, where erosion has stripped away the soil and almost unearthed the fenceposts, anchored in the Permian sandstone.
 Down the fence to the left, the posts were suspended in mid-air, erosion having eaten away their footings entirely.

 For a time, the country was promising.
 The Santa Fe ran a loop from Ponca City east and south through Cushing and Shawnee, then rejoining the main line at Paul's Valley.
 The Shawnee station remains as a relic of that optimism.
 Most of the track is gone, though a few orphaned miles survive here, linked to the main line by trackage rights west to Oklahoma City on the former Rock Island line, now the Arkansas-Oklahoma Railroad,